-With Dr. Meza fueling his competitive fires, Sammy began enrolling in competitions.
-Sammy’s successes include winning second place as a ten-year-old in the 12-year-old division of the El Paso Music Teachers Association’s Irma Kluck Baroque Competition in El Paso, Texas (2013), winning the El Paso Society for Musicians of the Future Competition in El Paso, Texas twice (2017, 2019), winning first place (Junior Division) and then second place (Senior Division) in consecutive Baylor/Waco Piano Competitions in Waco, Texas (2018, 2019), and winning third place in his age division in the II International Chopin Piano Competition in Vienna, Austria (2019).
+Fueled by his competitive fires, Sammy has proved to be a strong and able challenger in many piano competitions.
+Sammy’s successes include winning second place as a ten-year-old in the 12-year-old division of the El Paso Music Teachers Association’s Irma Kluck Baroque Competition in El Paso, Texas (2013), first place in the El Paso Society for Musicians of the Future Competition in El Paso, Texas twice (2017, 2019), first place (Junior Division) and then second place (Senior Division) in consecutive Baylor/Waco Piano Competitions in Waco, Texas (2018, 2019), third place in his age division in the II International Chopin Piano Competition in Vienna, Austria (2019), second place in the El Paso Symphony Youth Orchestras Concerto Competition in El Paso, Texas (2020), and second place in the Jackie McGehee Young Artists Concerto Competition in Albuquerque, New Mexico (2020).
 He also placed as a finalist in the Piano Solo Grade 9 Division of the Texas Music Teachers Association Competition in Waco, Texas (2018).
 And, he received an award for his performance of Messiaen’s “Spirit of Joy” after competing in the finals at the Claudette Sorel International Piano Competition in Fredonia, New York (2018).

 Sammy has so distinguished himself with his playing abilities that he has been called a “true artist” by Yamaha Artist Lara Downes and “the red-headed [Evgeny] Kissen” by Steinway Artist Dr. Bradley Bolen of Baylor University.
-In recognition of his exceptional talent, Sammy was named as a Community Champion for February 2019 and featured in a news story by KVIA-ABC Channel 7 of El Paso, Texas.
-He also had the distinction of being one of twelve pianists worldwide selected to attend the Young Artist Summer Program at the prestigious Curtis Institute of Music in Philadelphia, Pennsylvania, in the summer of 2019.
-Additionally, he had the special honors of being invited to perform at the PianoTexas Prepfest held at Texas Christian University in Fort Worth, Texas in June 2019 and the V. Sarajishvili State Conservatoire in Tbilisi, Georgia, in October 2019.
+In recognition of his exceptional talent, Sammy was named as a Community Champion for February 2019 and featured in a news story by KVIA-ABC Channel 7 of El Paso, Texas, and was also chosen to be a featured performer on NPR’s From the Top radio show to be taped in October 2020.
+He also had the distinction of being one of twelve pianists worldwide selected to attend the Young Artist Summer Program at the Curtis Institute of Music in Philadelphia in the summer of 2019.
+Additionally, he had the special honors of being invited to perform at the PianoTexas Prepfest held at Texas Christian University in Fort Worth, Texas in June 2019, the V. Sarajishvili State Conservatoire in Tbilisi, Georgia, in October 2019, and in a side-to-side concert with El Paso Symphony Orchestra and El Paso Symphony Youth Orchestra to take place at the Plaza Theatre, El Paso, Texas to be held in March 2021.

 A devout Christian, Sammy has a deep desire to use his piano skills both to glorify God and to bless people by bringing some encouragement, enjoyment, pleasure and beauty to their lives.
 Toward those ends, Sammy performs his music as a community service on a regular basis, donating time each year to play at area assisted living centers, children’s hospitals and churches.
-He also is a member of the El Paso branch of King’s Kids, an international Christian youth organization with a focus on missions.
+He also participates in the EPSMF Outreach and Ambassador Leadership Program and records YouTube videos to share with the senior adult members of the Osher Lifelong Learning Institute (OLLI) on a regular basis as a public service during the ongoing global coronavirus pandemic.
+And, he is a member of the El Paso branch of King’s Kids, an international Christian youth organization with a focus on missions.

 Sammy has been homeschooled since second grade, which has allowed him to deeply pursue subjects other than piano that he has been passionate about, such as languages, chemistry, astronomy and music history.

 Playing team sports has also shaped a large part of his childhood.
 From ages 9 through 14, Sammy played baseball with the Southwest Baseball League, for which he was named as an All-Star in Spring 2017 and as the Most Valuable Player of his team in both Fall 2016 and Spring 2017.
-In high school, Sammy switched exclusively to basketball, which he currently plays with the El Paso Christian Home School Panthers.
+In high school, Sammy switched exclusively to basketball, playing on teams made up of fellow homeschoolers from the area.

 When Sammy is not practicing piano, studying or playing sports, Sammy enjoys reading the Bible, gazing at the night sky with his telescope, speed solving Rubik’s cubes and spending time with friends and family.